 Interfaith couple Saif Ali Khan and Kareena Kapoor dated for five years before deciding to marry in October 2012.
 With both Saif and Kareena being Bollywood heavy weights in their own right, a ceremony that is less than spectacular would not be acceptable.

-The week long event was kicked off with a grand Sangeet ceremony hosted at Kareena's own Bandra residence.
+Their crazy expensive wedding lasted for an entire week, and was kicked off with a grand Sangeet ceremony hosted at Kareena's own Bandra residence.
 In attendance were close friends Amrita Arora, Tusshar Kapoor, Shakeel Ladak and Malaika Arora Khan.
 The evening included dancing, music and masti.

 The glorious Taj Mahal Palace Hotel in Mumbai was selected for the Mehendi Ki Raat.
 Kareena wore a pink saree while Saif selected a tuxedo.
 Vows were exchanged at the Taj Mahal Palace Hotel before a the formal marriage registration papers were signed at Saif's residence.